ChaseWest/Blog/May-2014/MutationObserverAPI.md

 > target's data before the mutation needs to be recorded.

+This tells the observer whether or not to also store the previous character data in the `mutation` object.

 ##### `attributeOldValue`

 > target's attribute value before the mutation needs to be recorded.